 Please read our philosophy for background information.

-- Foundations of a new windowing system for Unix-like operating systems
+- Foundations of a new windowing system for UNIX-like operating systems.

-- Improvements to our existing software projects
+- Improvements to our existing software projects and infrastructure.

 Write ld wrapper or replacement for static linking